 Policies often include an explanation of why gifts and entertainment can be problematic to an organization and what the principal risks in this area are.
-For example, policies may explain that, while gifts and entertainment can be helpful in some ways, receiving or providing entertainment or gifts that are excessive or inappropriate can be damaging to organizations because they can harm a company’s reputation, create conflicts of interest and harm the company’s relationships with business partners.
-Policies may also explain that business courtesies can impact the judgment of employees and, just as importantly, can be viewed by others as attempts to impact the performance of duties.
+For example, policies may explain that, while gifts and entertainment can be helpful in some ways, receiving or providing entertainment or gifts that are excessive or inappropriate can harm a company’s reputation, create conflicts of interest, and harm the company’s relationships with business partners.
+Policies may also explain that business courtesies can affect the judgment of employees and, just as importantly, can be viewed by others as attempts to impact the performance of duties.
 These general explanations for the existence of gifts and entertainment policies can help employees understand the importance of what might otherwise seem like unnecessary restrictions on their conduct.

 Prohibitions.
 Many policies prohibit the receipt or provision of cash gifts or “cash equivalents,” such as securities or gift cards.
 However, some organizations permit employees to give or receive gift cards of nominal value for items such as coffee or frozen yogurt.
-Most policies also prohibit soliciting gifts, entertainment or any other business courtesies from people doing business with the company.
-Some companies’ policies prohibit a third party’s paying for major travel expenses, such as airfare and lodging, or require disclosure and pre-approval for those types of expenses.
-In addition, many policies specify that even moderately-priced or otherwise acceptable gifts and entertainment may only be accepted infrequently.
+Most policies also prohibit soliciting gifts, entertainment, or any other business courtesies from people doing business with the company.
+Some companies’ policies prohibit a third party from paying for major travel expenses, such as airfare and lodging, or require disclosure and preapproval for those types of expenses.
+In addition, many policies specify that even moderately priced or otherwise acceptable gifts and entertainment may only be accepted infrequently.
 In other words, these policies contain a general rule of aggregation of gift values from a single source.
-And some policies include a specific rule regarding aggregation of values, such as “You may not accept gifts or entertainment from a single source with an aggregate value of more than $200 per year.”
-Some organizations also create specific limits on the number of times per year that employees may provide or receive gifts and entertainment from a single source, such as, e.g., four times per year.
+And some policies include a specific dollar threshold that must not be exceeded when aggregating the value of gifts and/or entertaining, such as, “You may not accept gifts or entertainment from a single source with an aggregate value of more than $200 per year.”
+Some organizations also create specific limits on the number of times per year that employees may provide or receive gifts and entertainment from a single source (e.g., four times per year).

-Third Parties’ Policies.
+Third-party policies.
 Many policies contain an admonition that employees should respect the gifts and entertainment policies of the company’s customers and suppliers.
-Such policies may provide, for example, that “It is likely that our business partners have gift and entertainment policies of their own.
+Such policies may provide, for example, that “it is likely that our business partners have gift and entertainment policies of their own.
 Be careful not to provide a gift or entertainment that violates a business partner’s policy.”

-Rules Regarding Government Officials.
-Policies also typically remind employees that the rules governing offering or giving gifts or entertainment to government officials or employees are much more stringent than the rules governing employees of commercial enterprises.
-Such language may provide, for example, that “What is acceptable in the commercial business environment may be entirely unacceptable in dealings with U.S. or other government officials.
-In the U.S. and in other countries, there are strict laws that govern providing gifts, including meals and entertainment, to government officials and employees.
-Make sure that you understand applicable law and relevant Company polices before you provide anything of value to government officials.”
+Rules regarding government officials.
+Policies may also inform employees that the rules governing offering or giving gifts or entertainment to government officials or employees are much more stringent than the rules governing employees of commercial enterprises.
+Such language may provide, for example, that “what is acceptable in the commercial business environment may be entirely unacceptable in dealings with US or other government officials.
+In the US and in other countries, there are strict laws that govern providing gifts, including meals and entertainment, to government officials and employees.
+Make sure that you understand applicable law and relevant company policies before you provide anything of value to government officials.”

 Q&As.
 It can be exceedingly helpful to include a number of questions and answers in written policies, in particular depicting real-life scenarios, as these learning tools can help employees better understand the policy’s parameters and how to apply the policy in practice.

-Given the overlap between the two subject matter areas, some organizations choose to include their gifts and entertainment polices within their conflicts of interest policies.
+Given the overlap between the two subject-matter areas, some organizations choose to include their gifts and entertainment policies within their conflicts of interest policies.
+(We note, however, that while gifts and entertainment can cause conflicts-of-interest concerns, the two risk areas do not completely overlap.)
 In addition, many organizations’ codes of conduct also contain a section on gifts and entertainment.

 Of course, written policies should also provide employees with information regarding where they can go with questions and how to report suspected violations of the policy.

-Oversight of compliance with gifts and entertainment policies is important to ensuring consistency in policy enforcement, which helps ensure a perception of fairness in this area.
+Oversight of compliance with gifts and entertainment policies is important to ensuring consistency in policy enforcement, which helps create a perception of fairness in this area.
 Organizations should consider with whom to vest oversight of the formulation of, and revisions to, the written policy, including responsibility for determining the various parameters of the policy.
-This responsibility might be vested in, e.g., a compliance and ethics committee or a senior leadership team.
-Organizations should also consider designating specific individuals (i) to have responsibility for the content and dissemination of gifts and entertainment training and other communications; (ii) to be a resource for responding to gifts and entertainment questions; (iii) to handle the collection and response to gifts and entertainment registers, questionnaires or certifications; and (iv) to oversee audits in this area.
-Oversight of these activities may be delegated to a subject matter expert, the compliance and ethics function or to other functions, such as the internal audit department.
+This responsibility might be vested in a compliance and ethics committee or a senior leadership team.
+Organizations should also consider designating specific individuals (i) to have responsibility for the content and dissemination of gifts and entertainment training and other communications; (ii) to be a resource for responding to gifts and entertainment questions; (iii) to handle the collection and response to gifts and entertainment registers, questionnaires, or certifications; and (iv) to oversee audits in this area.
+Oversight of these activities may be delegated to a subject matter expert, the compliance and ethics function, or to other functions such as the internal audit department.